 Step Five: Applying the Fertilizer

-To help the fruit tree “eat” the fertilizer most efficiently, apply the fertilizer evenly starting a foot away from the trunk and continue all the way to the “drip line.”
-The drip line is the perimeter of the tree’s furthest reaching branches.
+To help the fruit tree “eat” the fertilizer most efficiently, apply the fertilizer evenly.
+Start a foot away from the trunk and continue all the way to the “drip line.”
+The drip line is the perimeter of the tree’s farthest reaching branches.